sakokassounian/image_processing/README.md

 4. Signal to Noise ratio (SNR) which is based on foreground and background selections

 ## Code implementation
 The code will be implemented in Python for ease of visualization.
-I will use some standard images and convert them into integer based 8bit images.
+I will use some standard images and convert them into a single matrix integer baseded 8bit images.
+Usually to convert from RGB 3-channel based to single channel based gray scale, we take each pixel from the 3 channels and calculate there average.